Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 ```

-This document describes the global software design of the __Typee__
+This document describes the global software design of the **Typee**
 translator.
 We first explain how we have decided to design this translator.
-Since this design has been largely inspired by _compilers_ general design, we
+Since this design has been largely inspired by *compilers* general design, we
 explain then how modern compilers are designed.
 In the third section, we
-explain the derivative way we have used to design the __Typee__ translator.
+explain the derivative way we have used to design the **Typee** translator.
 Finally, we list packages and their roles as well as modules in packages and
 the role of each of them also.

-We expect this document to help the reader to understand how the __Typee__
+We expect this document to help the reader to understand how the **Typee**
-translator has been thought and designed with programming language _Python_,
+translator has been thought and designed with programming language *Python*,
 and help anyone who would like to contribute to understand what enhancements
 could be proposed and how they could be designed and implemented.

 Most of the text of this document has been copied from or has been duplicated
-in other documents elsewhere in this __Typee-Language/Typee__ repository.
+in other documents elsewhere in this **Typee-Language/Typee** repository.

 # 1. Typee Design Concepts

-__Typee__ is an Object Oriented Programming language.
+**Typee** is an Object Oriented Programming language.
 Its syntax is derived
-from other OOP language such as _C++11_, _Java 8.0_ and _Python 3.6_.
+from other OOP language such as *C++11*, *Java 8.0* and *Python 3.8*.

 Traditionnal OOP languages are either compiled (e.g. C++) or interpreted (e.g.
-_Python_ ).
+*Python* ).
 They even may be first compiled into an intermediate code which is
 then interpreted (e.g. Java and its Bytecode interpreted by a
-_Java Virtual Machine_ that has to be implemented on each of the different
+*Java Virtual Machine* that has to be implemented on each of the different
 targeted devices).

-Meanwhile, __Typee__ language is neither compiled nor interpreted.
+Meanwhile, **Typee** language is neither compiled nor interpreted.
 It is
-rather translated into other OOP languages, such as _Python_ (which
+rather translated into other OOP languages, such as *Python* (which
-chronologically is the first addressed OOP language from: _Python_, _C++_ and
+chronologically is the first addressed OOP language from: *Python*, *C++* and
-_Java_).
+*Java*).
 During the translation, type infering and checking is done not only
 for APIs but also on all the other parts of the code.

-So, we got greatly inspired by modern compilers design to design the __Typee__
+So, we got greatly inspired by modern compilers design to design the **Typee**
 translator.
-Our bedside book for a long has been "_Engineering a Compiler_",
+Our bedside book for a long has been "*Engineering a Compiler*",
 2nd edtition, Keith D.Cooper & Linda Torczon, 2012, Elsevier, ISBN
 978-0-12-088478-0. and we encourage the reader to read this book.

 We have choosen this book because it was newer than the famous Dragoon book
 "Compilers, principles, techniques, & tools, 2nd ed." from Alfred V. Aho,
 Monica S. Lam, Ravi Ethi and Jeffrey D. Ullman, Pearson-Addison Wesley, 2007,
-while this Dragoon book had been used to specify the _Python_ interpretor
+while this Dragoon book had been used to specify the *Python* interpretor
-_CPython_.
+*CPython*.

 # 2. Modern Compilers Design

 By 2018, modern compilers are designed with three distinct communicating
-software modules: the _Front-End_, the _Back-End_ and the _Optimizer_.
+software modules: the *Front-End*, the *Back-End* and the *Optimizer*.
 A
 drawing will be simpler to understand.

 ![Three phase compiler design picture](Picts/three-phase-compiler.png)

 First, the source code to be compiled is processed by the compiler
-_Front-End_.
-During this phase, the source code is _scanned_ to detect key
+*Front-End*.
+During this phase, the source code is *scanned* to detect key
-words, numbers, identifiers and the like and _parsed_ to check its syntax
+words, numbers, identifiers and the like and *parsed* to check its syntax
 correctness.
-The _Front-End_ transfers to the compiler _Optimizer_ an internal
+The *Front-End* transfers to the compiler *Optimizer* an internal
-representation of the source code, which is noted __I.C.__ (Intermediate Code)
+representation of the source code, which is noted **I.C.** (Intermediate Code)
 in the above picture.

-Second, the I.C. is processed by the _Optimizier_ whose job is to statically
+Second, the I.C. is processed by the *Optimizier* whose job is to statically
 optimize the intermediate code.
 For instance, this consists in the deleting of
 dead code or in the transforming of never-changing variables content into
 constant values.
-Many other optimizations may be generated by the _Optimizer_.
+Many other optimizations may be generated by the *Optimizer*.
 A new version of the intermediate code, the optimized one, is then passed to
-the compiler _Back-End_.
+the compiler *Back-End*.

-Third, the optimized version of the I.C. is processed by the _Back-End_.
+Third, the optimized version of the I.C. is processed by the *Back-End*.
 There, the final binary code to be ran on the target processor is generated.
 Final static optimizations may be generated during this phase also, according
 to the specificities of the target process unit.

 Well, this is for the design of three-phase compilers, but two-phase compilers
-exist also, with no _Optimizer_ phase.
+exist also, with no *Optimizer* phase.
 See coresponding schema below.

 ![Two phase compiler design picture](Picts/two-phase-compiler.png)

 To get a little bit more information on those three phases of a modern
 compiler, see the three next sub-sections.
 They are short.
 But to know more,
 the reader should refer to any book on compilers design.
 Remember, the one we
-have used for the design of Typee translator is "_Engineering a Compiler_",
+have used for the design of Typee translator is "*Engineering a Compiler*",
 2nd edtition, Keith D.Cooper & Linda Torczon, 2012, Elsevier, ISBN
 978-0-12-088478-0.

-## 2.1 The _Front-End_
+## 2.1 The *Front-End*

-The __Front-End__ of a compiler is a three-phase module.
+The **Front-End** of a compiler is a three-phase module.
 See figure below.

 ![Front-end design picture](Picts/front-end.png)

 Explanations are provided in the next three subsections.

-### 2.1.1 the _Scanner_
+### 2.1.1 the *Scanner*

 ![Front-end scanner picture](Picts/front-end-scanner.png)

-The source code to be compiled is first scanned by the _Scanner_.
+The source code to be compiled is first scanned by the *Scanner*.
 This module
 transforms the source code to an ordered list of tokens.
 This phase of the
-__Front-End__ is named also _tokenizer_.
+**Front-End** is named also *tokenizer*.

 What is a token?
 It is an entity that describes a whole atomic element of the
 programming language.
 For instance, there is one token for each of the
-built-in instructions of the language (e.g. ___for___, ___if___, ___else___
+built-in instructions of the language (e.g. **for**, **if**, **else**
-just to name a few, which are associated with resp. to _token_FOR_, _token_IF_
+just to name a few, which are associated with resp. to *token_FOR*, *token_IF*
-and token_ELSE).
+and *token_ELSE*).
 Numbers are associated with one token.
 Identifiers are also,
 whatever they identify: constants, variables, functions, classes or methods,
 etc. Operators are each associated also with tokens (e.g. '=', '+', '<=',
 etc.) Each token is a data structure that may contain local information, such
 as, for instance, the line number and the column index of the corresponding
 text, and this text itself (e.g. for an identiifer or for a scalar constant).

-So, the _Scanner_ takes as input the source code to be scanned and puts as its
+So, the *Scanner* takes as input the source code to be scanned and puts as its
-output some _intermediate code_ (I.C.) which is mainly an ordered list of
+output some *intermediate code* (I.C.) which is mainly an ordered list of
 detected tokens.
 This ordered list is then the input of the next phase of the
-__Front-End__, the _Parser_.
-Let's call it the _tokenized I.C._
+**Front-End**, the *Parser*.
+Let's call it the *tokenized I.C*.

-### 2.1.2 the _Parser_
+### 2.1.2 the *Parser*

 ![Front-end parser picture](Picts/front-end-parser.png)

-The _tokenized intermediate code_ is passed as input to the _Parser_.
+The *tokenized intermediate code* is passed as input to the *Parser*.
 This
 module parses this I.C. and checks for its correctness according to the
 specified syntax of the programming language.

-Such a syntax is defined by its _grammar_.
+Such a syntax is defined by its *grammar*.
 The rules defined this grammar
 describes what are the legal successions of tokens for the defined programming
 language.
-For instance, in C++, a legal ___if___ instruction is defined to be
+For instance, in C++, a legal **if** instruction is defined to be
 something like this:

 ```java